 What are some of the immediate patterns and surfaces that exist in your workspace?
 Looking around your immediate environment can provide an immediate assessment of visual stimuli that can influence your decisions on a day-to-day basis.

 Capture local inspiration on research trips to incorporate into visual collections that can be a source of inspiration for colour, imagery, and textures.
-Find opportunities in your product to delight and engage customers through appropriate images and visuals.
-Grab’s marketing consent experience leverages illustrative visuals to help customers understand the different categories that require their consent.
+Find opportunities in your product to delight and engage consumers through appropriate images and visuals.
+Grab’s marketing consent experience leverages illustrative visuals to help consumers understand the different categories that require their consent.

 For all our markets, we work with local teams around culturally sensitive visuals and imagery to ensure our content is not offensive or portrays the wrong connotations.